Truss nominees ‘turn down resignation honours out of embarrassment’

 The list of 14 Truss allies, if accepted by the Lords’ authorities, would amount to an honour for every three-and-a-half of her 49 days at Downing Street.

-Those nominated for a peerage by Ms Truss reportedly include Tory donor Sir Jon Moynihan, who gave £20,000 to her leadership campaign, and Mark Littlewood – the outgoing boss of the right-wing Institute of Economic Affairs (IEA).
+Those nominated for a peerage by Ms Truss reportedly include Tory donor Sir Jon Moynihan, who gave £20,000 to her leadership campaign.

+Mark Littlewood – the outgoing boss of the right-wing Institute of Economic Affairs (IEA) – is also said to be in line for a peerage.

+The IEA backed Ms Truss’ disastrous mini-Budget of unfunded tax cuts.
+Mr Littlewood said he was “very sorry” that the PM’s efforts to move the UK “in a pro-growth, low-tax” direction had failed.

-Matthew Elliott, who led the Vote Leave campaign during the Brexit referendum in 2016, and Ms Truss’s former deputy chief of staff Ruth Porter are also said to be in line to enter the Lords.
+Matthew Elliott, who led the Vote Leave campaign during the Brexit referendum in 2016, and Ms Truss’s former deputy chief of staff Ruth Porter are also said to be on the list for peerages.

+Kwasi Kwarteng, Ms Truss’s chancellor, is not thought to be in line for any honours.
+He revealed at the weekend that he was hit by the aftershocks of his own mini-Budget – saying his tracker mortgage payments had gone up “a great deal” – but denied rising interest rates were his fault.

 Boris Johnson’s resignation honours list, boasting more than 40 names, was approved in June despite a series of controversies.